 Andrea Lopez is a sophomore at the University of Florida in Gainesville, Florida pursuing a BFA Acting Degree.
 She attended G. Holmes Braddock in Florida.
 During her career, she won the Princeton tournament and the Blue Key Tournament in Dramatic Interpretation.
 She also placed 3rd at the Tournament of Champions and reached elimination rounds at Emory University, Cypress Bay, Berkeley, the Sunvitational and the NSDA National Tournament.
 While in college, Andrea has been involved with writing, directing and acting in my comedy sketch group, Generation Comedy.
 She also acted in two short films and received a lead role in the play Columbinus, produced by Florida Players.
 This will be Andrea’s third summer teaching with Summit Debate.

 Senior oratory instructor

 Cory Shay is the head coach at Gwynedd Mercy Academy outside of Philadelphia.
-Most recently, Cory helped coached the 2018 NSDA Informative Speaking National Champion.
+Most recently, Cory helped coached the 2018 NSDA Informative Speaking National Runner Up.
 Additionally, Cory has coached champions of prestigious invitational tournaments such as Harvard, George Mason, Yale, and Villiger.
 Under Cory’s tenure, Gwynedd has had over 75 qualifiers to NCFL Nationals including 14 students who finished in the Top 20 in the country at NCFL Nationals.
 She has qualified over 25 students to the NSDA National Finals, the Tournament of Champions (Kentucky), and the NIETOC National Finals, including a National Runner-Up (2nd Place) in Persuasive Speaking at the NIETOC Nationals.
 This will be Cory’s second summer teaching with Summit Debate.